Kinetic: an adjective meaning “of, relating to, or resulting from motion”.

 So far, they’re slowly getting renowned for their work on Final Fantasy character Cloud Strife (see below) and are currently working on a Street Fighter piece, thanks to getting a license from Capcom. e27 talks to the startup’s sculptor and painter Adeeb Md Mynul Islam on the artists’ journey from then to now, and on the company’s vision shared with colleagues Ong Ean Keat and Kelvin Chan.

-(What makes us stand out from other sculpting and art companies is that) our style is different.
+On standing out (What makes us stand out from other sculpting and art companies is that) our style is different.
 We’re animators; we like things in action.
 Whether it’s 2D drawings or 3D models, we like to capture characters at a standout moment, not while they’re standing idly by.

 It’s very common to see sculptures in ‘museum poses’.
 We prefer to capture the moment in dynamic poses.
 Not just them, but also what’s around them and their environment.